Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 So What Did We Actually Do About It?

-Honestly, for a while we tried the usual stuff.
+For a while we tried the usual stuff.
 We told the team to be more disciplined.
 We sent out emails about "inbox zero."
 We did a training on time management.
 None of it worked.
 Because the problem wasn't the reps; it was the system.

 We started simple: